-Physical Amenities LOCKERS Provide lockers to give employees a place to store their bike gear and a change of clothes for the office and to keep them dry for the ride home.
+Dike Thenaty Frogram Eternetics PHYSICAL AMENITIES LOCKERS Provide lockers to give employees a place to store their bike gear and a change of clothes for the office and to keep them dry for the ride home.
 SHOWER FACILITIES Showers are an important amenity, allowing active commuters to clean up before the workday begins.
-BIKE REPAIR STATION Install a repair station near your bike parking to help bike commuters change a flat tire or make some safety adjustments before they ride.
+BIKE REPAIR STATION Install a repair station near your bike parking to help bike commuters change a flat tire or make safety adjustments before they ride.
 SIGNAGE AND WAYFINDING Help inspire active commuting by making your commuters aware of facilities and amenities, and making them easier to find and more legible to use.
-Programmatic Amenities BIKE MECHANIC Bring a bike mechanic out to your worksite to provide free bike tune ups for employees.
+SECURITY Some bike racks better accommodate sturdy bike locks.
+For enhanced security, consider installing an enclosed bike cage with key fob access.
+WEATHER PROTECTION Ensure that your bike parking provides protection from the elements.
+PROGRAMMATIC AMENITIES BIKE MECHANIC Bring a bike mechanic out to your worksite to provide free bike tune ups for employees.
 BIKE FLEET Purchase an onsite bike fleet to provide employees a convenient way to access meetings, appointments or lunchtime errands without a car.

-Resources:
+Resources